opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/cce.rst

 .. figure:: /_static/images/service-catalogs/cce8.png
   :width: 700

-  Figure 8.
+  Figure 9.
 The CustomSetup script

+**Expect result**

-* After deployment completes, click on the **CustomSetup** script to see the output:
+After deployment completes, click on the **CustomSetup** script to see the output:

 .. figure:: /_static/images/service-catalogs/cce9.png
   :width: 700

-  Figure 9.
+  Figure 10.
 The CustomSetup script outputs all k8s nodes

 2.6.
 How to access the bastion host
 -----------------------------------